 Singapore-based investors own Singapore dollars - you have assets (savings & investments) in SGD and liabilities (current & future spending needs) in SGD.
-Therefore it creates a needless additional layer of risk (FX volatility risk) to your portfolio by buying overseas assets that are not hedged back to your local currency of SGD, especially in fixed income, which you own because of its lower risk and volatility compared to equities.
+Therefore, it creates a needless additional layer of risk (FX volatility risk) to your portfolio by buying overseas investments that are not hedged back to your local currency of SGD, especially in fixed income, which you own because of its lower risk and volatility compared to equities.

 We chose not to invest in overseas assets such as USD denominated ETFs from Singapore, because in addition to the multi-layered costs involved and unnecessary dividend withholding tax, there is this additional layer of unnecessary FX risk.

-We have made a conscious decision to hedge the bond allocations in our portfolios.
+We have made a conscious decision to hedge the FX risk of bond allocations in our portfolios.
 We are not taking a bet on currency.
 We are simply acknowledging the fact that the expected absolute return on bonds is lower and therefore, as you spend money in your local “home” currency, you want to maintain the purchasing power and be compensated for your risk-taking in your “home” currency, regardless of whether your “home” currency goes up or down.